ibm-cloud-docs/activity-tracker/at_events_iam.md

 The following fields include extra information:
 * The `initiator.name` field includes information about who has requested to update the service ID.
 * The `target.name` field includes information about the service ID that is changed.
 * The `initiator.host.agent` field indicates if the request comes from the UI or the CLI.
-When the field is set to **NotSet**, the request originates in the UI.
-When the field is set to **IBM Cloud CLI...**, the request originates in the command-line.
+When the field is set to **Not Set**, the request originates in the UI.
+When the field is set to **{{site.data.keyword.cloud_notm}} CLI**, the request originates at the command line.

 #### Lock and unlock a service ID
 {: #at_events_iam_analyze_update_acc_scvid-1}